PURDUE EXTENSION 1-888-EXT-INFO WWW.EXTENSION.PURDUE.EDU

 Well-structured soils allow for adequate aeration, water

-inltration, and root penetration and growth.
+inltration, and root penetration and growth.
 Well-

 structured soils also resist erosion and compaction.
 We

-oen think of aggregates just as one of soil’s physical
+oen think of aggregates just as one of soils physical

-properties, but biological organisms inuence this
+properties, but biological organisms inuence this

 structure.
 Earthworms, mycorrhizal fungi, plant roots,

-and organic matter all inuence the ways soils form
+and organic matter all inuence the ways soils form

 aggregates.